Charlie Isoe: In the Bad Bush at Lazarides Rathbone Gallery

 Photos: Sarah Tsang

-Charlie Isoe: In the Bad Bush is at Lazarides Rathbone Gallery until 25th July 2013, for further information visit here.
+Charlie Isoe: In the Bad Bush is at Lazarides Rathbone Gallery until 25th July 2013.
+For further information visit the gallery’s website here.